Confidential STD Testing Clinic in Charlotte NC

 There are many types of STDs and common ones are Chlamydia, Gonorrhea, Syphilis, Genital Herpes, HIV, Genital Warts, Trichomoniasis, and Viral Hepatitis B. Bacterial Vaginosis causes symptoms including thin white or gray vaginal discharge with strong fish-like odor, vaginal itching/burning and pain on urination.

-STDs are very common, and CDC estimates 20 million new infections occur every year in the United States.
-It is estimated by American Sexual Health Association that 1 in 2 sexually active individuals will contract an STD by age 25.
-Majority of STDs occur between ages 15 and 24 and only about 12% of people in this age range receive STD testing each year.
+STDs are very common, and the CDC estimates that 20 million new infections occur every year in the United States.
+It is estimated by the American Sexual Health Association that 1 in 2 sexually active individuals will contract an STD by age 25.
+The majority of STDs occur between ages 15 and 24 and only about 12% of people in this age range receive STD testing each year.
 These infections affect women and men of all backgrounds and economic levels.

 You can get STD by having unprotected sex (oral, vaginal, oral) with someone who has an STD.
 It is possible to get STDs such as syphilis and herpes during genital touching without having sex.

 If you are sexually active you are at risk of contracting STDs, especially, if you have unprotected sex and have multiple sexual partners.
-If you belong to this category, it is important that you get tested and treated.
+If you belong to this category, you must get tested and treated.

-Testing can be done on urine, blood, and fluid or tissue sample from an infected place on your body.
-You will need a physical and may be a pelvic/genital exam looking for signs of infection, such as warts, rashes, ulcers or discharge.
+Testing can be done on urine, blood, and fluid or tissue samples from an infected place on your body.
+You will need a physical and maybe a pelvic/genital exam looking for signs of infection, such as warts, rashes, ulcers or discharge.
 Our doctors will decide with you on the most appropriate examination and test/s you will need during your consultation.
-The tests we run in the office will result immediately and be communicated to you, while the ones we send to outside laboratories will result in 1-4days.
+The tests we run in the office will result immediately and be communicated to you, while the ones we send to outside laboratories will result in 1-4 days.
 It is possible to be infected with an STD and test negative, especially if you recently got infected.

 Some STDs if not detected and treated on time, can cause major health problems including pelvic Inflammatory disease, pelvic pain, infertility, pregnancy complications, arthritis, heart disease, and certain cancers, such as HPV-associated cervical and rectal cancers.